hoddmimes/json-transform/samples/README.md

 ## Sample

-Implements and provides test programs.
-Also contains the auxillary classes needed for message coding.

-The project also produce the a JAR pojojson-x.y.jar containing the auxillary classes for message object coding.
+Implements and provides test programsfor the Json transformer utility The project artefact is the pojojson-tests-x.y.jar containing everything needed for running test, see run*.[sh|cmd] in the rootDir.